If you liked this blog post - share by clicking on the links at the end of each article you like.

 specifically to past the Turing test.
 The program did, in fact, bamboozle at least a third of a panel of self-important old fuddy duddies and convince them that there was a human kid on the other end who wasn't smart enough to be a real computer.
 The programmers admit they shorted the program's knowledge base in order to simulate the gaps in knowledge that a typical 13 year-old might have.
 So the success of the test was more about how the programmers anticipated the panelists than it was about the sentience of their computer program.
 Actually, it's not surprising that they chose a 13 year old boy for their persona.
 Everybody knows 13 year-old boys run primarily on their hormones rather than their intelligence.
 The abject servitude of pubescent males to 13 year-old females looks a great deal like the abject servitude of a machine to its human masters.

-The successful attempt to design a computer to imitate a person is, to me, frighteningly like a mirror image to the way our own public school system's diligent efforts to teaching (program really) our kids to pass minimum skills tests like Texas' controversial STAAR* exams which every student must pass in order to graduate from high school.
+The successful attempt to design a computer to imitate a person is, to me, frighteningly like a mirror image to the way our own public school system's diligent efforts to teach (to program really) our kids to pass minimum skills tests like Texas' controversial STAAR* exams which every student must pass in order to graduate from high school.
 Like the Russian code-makers, we may be reverse engineering our kids, not toward sentience, but away from it.
 Instead of teaching our kids to think, we're increasingly teaching them to remember the "right" answers to test questions selected for them by a self-appointed group of people who consider themselves qualified to know what kids ought to think.

 If our school system keeps this